felpsisonfire/face-recognition/README.md

 * Dlib

 # Using

+# Features
+Detect faces and recognize if is a familiar face or not.

 # Authorship

 This project has made by [Felipe Andrade](https://github.com/felpsisonfire/) under MIT License.
 Copy, share and improving is always welcome.